MiloosN5/FrontendMentor_NFTPreviewCard/README.md

 ### What I learned

 * Organizing & optimizing my sass code using mixins, classes, placeholders, variables & functions.
 Since there are used so many different mixins (as a templates), all variables are putted in lists, rather than each one writting as a individual variables.
-Using 'map.get' you can connect your desired text value with the key in the list.
+Using 'map.get' you can connect your desired text value with the key in the list.<br/>
 **Note** When using map.get, don't forget to include 'map'.

   * using values from lists